pbvrsn/LockBox/README.md

 - r3veal
 - prasad

-For more information about LockBox check [wiki](https://github.com/r3veal/LockBox/wiki).
+For more information about LockBox check.